product-gals/product-gals/README.md

 ##  hi, i'm meagan 👋
+a product manager and cofounder shipping prodfolio, building AI products, and writing about what it actually looks like to go from idea to live product.

-product manager who actually builds. spent years at early-stage saas doing PLG transformations, activation/growth strategy, and user research. currently building my own products + taking fractional pm work. always open to the right ft role.
+i spent years at early-stage saas doing PLG transformations, activation/growth strategy, and user research. now i'm building my own products + taking fractional pm work.

 🛠️ what i'm working on right now
 ---